All Products

 );

-2. Add a SQL Script component to the pipeline and click the component.
-On the Parameters Setting tab, clear Use Script Mode and Whether the system adds a create table statement, and enter the following SQL statements in the SQL Script editor.
-Connect this component with the component added in Step 1.
+2. Add another SQL Script component to the pipeline and connect it to the component added in step 1.
+On the Parameters Setting tab, clear Use Script Mode and Whether the system adds a create table statement, then enter the following SQL statements in the SQL Script editor.

 drop table if exists ${o1};